 Swiffer?
 No problem.

 But a broom just terrified him.
-Jake was my best friend for many years and I shudder to think what caused him to be so afraid of brooms.
+Jake was my best friend for many years, and I shudder to think about what caused him to be so afraid of brooms.

 Another example is Rudy, our most recent rescue.
 Very much like Jake, Rudy isn’t afraid of much except yard rakes.